emhoracek/smooch/CONTRIBUTING.md

 work.
 That way you can take your time working instead of racing to get the first pull request in.

 Don't see an interesting issue, or all the issues are claimed?
-Check out the [CONTRIBUTING](https://github.com/emhoracek/smooch/blob/master/CONTRIBUTING.md) file for ideas and more ways to contribute!
-If a feature idea there looks interesting, please create an issue for it so we can discuss different approaches and so other people can know that you're working on it.
+Below are some more ideas.
+If any looks interesting, please create an issue for it so we can discuss different approaches and so other people can know that you're working on it.

 #### Frontend (JavaScript/HTML/CSS)